About Roger the Runner

 A competitive runner for 63 years (so far), I raced at elite level, including masters, for almost 30.
 I've never counted my races, but there must have been well over a thousand.
 To my genuine surprise, after a knee replacement, I'm into a new phase of training and racing, placing yet again in my age-group.

 From being a useful school and club runner, I improved to win the British Universities and Eastern England cross-country championships, run some national level track times, and represent England, and later New Zealand after the good decision to move there in my late twenties.
 In my forties and fifties, I won several world and national masters championships, and set age-group records in major marathons: 2:18:45 at Vancouver at 41 (a record which still stands), 2:20:15 at Boston at 44, and 2:28:01 at New York at 50.
 In the mid-fifties, my right knee retired, and eventually prevented me from any running.
 So I got a new one, named "Russell" (after the skilful surgeon who installed it).
-Most recently I won the over-70 in the BAA 10K in Boston in 48:32.
+Most recently, Russell and I won the over-70 in the BAA 10K in Boston in 48:32, and the Reykjavik half-marathon in 1:48:57.

 At greater length: